DataDog/go-libddwaf/README.md

 the `cgoRefPool` go type is a way to make sure we can safely send go allocated data to the C side of the WAF The main issue is the following: the `wafObject` uses a C union to store the tree structure of the full object, union equivalent in go are interfaces and they are not compatible with C unions.
-The only way to be 100% sure that the Go `wafObject` struct have the same layout as the C one is to only use primitive types.
+The only way to be 100% sure that the Go `wafObject` struct has the same layout as the C one is to only use primitive types.
 So the only way to store a raw pointer is to use the `uintptr` type.
 But since `uintptr` do not have pointer semantics (and are just basically integers), we need another structure to store the value as Go pointer because the GC is lurking.
 That's where the `cgoRefPool` object comes into play: all new `wafObject` elements are created via this API whose especially